Bizarre is the word you’d keep thinking of when watching Shaw Brothers’ The Battle Wizard.

 I bought the DVD well over 15 years ago but have only ever watched the movie in full once.
 On nights when I’m bored silly, though, I would launch the disc using my PC and re-watch some of the fight scenes.
 Then I go to bed happy.

 Yeah.
 It’s very odd.
+Borderline silly too.
 And that’s because this is easily one of the oddest Wuxia adaptations I’ve ever watched.
-If not the strangest.
+If not the strangest

 It is just so … random, if you know what I mean.
 Doubly so for me given Demi-Gods and Semi-Devils is one of my favourite Wuxia stories.

 But, I’m still giving this flick a higher rating because it ultimately entertains.
-It really entertains!
+It seriously entertains!
 We are talking about gleeful, over-the-top nonsense here.
-70s SFX galore too, as well as audacious genre-mashing with the ending spiritedly galloping into the supernatural.
+70s SFX galore too, as well as audacious genre-mashing with the climax spiritedly galloping into the supernatural.

 This being a Shaw production, action sequences and choreography are eye-catching too.
 That’s helpful because it distracts you from too much asking of WTH?!?!

 … … You know, I actually deeply love this adaptation, absurd as it is.
 I’m going to dig out my DVD after this.
 Tonight, I’d be going to bed with a grin again.